AdobeDocs/commerce-extensibility/src/pages/webhooks/use-cases.md

 **Default Payload:**

-The `observer.checkout_cart_product_add_before` webhook is not based on the resource model.
-The payload is obtained from the code execution in the application.
+The following `observer.checkout_cart_product_add_before` payload was obtained from the code execution in the application.
+The `extension_attributes` section was deleted for brevity.

 ```json
 {